deadlydog/deadlydog.github.io/_posts/2024-01-11-I-was-the-guest-for-the-100th-episode-of-The-PowerShell-Podcast.md

 ### Working from home

 - When working in the office you can build relationships with people you otherwise wouldn't have.
-  I'm a software developer, but have built relationships with people in other departments, like IT, Support, HR, and Finance.
+  I'm a software developer, but have built relationships with people in other departments, such as IT, Support, HR, and Finance.
   Not only has this been helpful for both expected and unexpected situations (e.g. "I wonder how we bill our customers; I'll ask Heather in Finance"), but they are also great people and I'm glad to know them.
 - Having a Zoom/Teams call open all day long for your team where you all have the cameras off and are muted is a great way to reproduce the informal conversations that happen in the office.
   You can unmute to ask a team member a question, and others that are on the call can chime in if they choose, or just listen in.
   If you start a screenshare, the others can choose to watch as well if they want, and may learn something new, or tell you a better way to perform the task.
   This is much more organic than scheduling a meeting, and leads to more collaboration in an low-friction way.

+### GitOps

+- GitOps typically describes how the deployed service and infrastructure should look in a declarative manner, rather than having a procedural script that describes how to get to that state.
+  Similar to how PowerShell DSC/Puppet/Terraform/ARM templates work vs. a regular PowerShell script.
+  Also, while a deployment pipeline is typically used to deploy a single service, GitOps is often used to deploy an entire environment, such as a Kubernetes cluster with hundreds or thousands of services.

 ### DevOps, SRE, and Platform Engineering